Materials-Consortia/OPTIMADE/optimade.md

 * Description: A description of groups of sites that are statistically correlated.
 * Requirements:
   * This key is optional (it is absent if there are no partial occupancies).
-  * Client implementations **MUST** check its presence (as its presence changes the interpretation of the structure).
+  * Client implementations MUST check its presence (as its presence changes the interpretation of the structure).
-  * If present, it must be a list of dictionaries, each of
+  * If present, it MUST be a list of dictionaries, each of
-    which represents an assembly and must have the following two keys:
+    which represents an assembly and MUST have the following two keys:
     - `sites_in_groups`: index of the sites (0-based) that belong to each group for each assembly.
 Example: `[[1], [2]]`: two groups, one with the second site, one with the third.
 Example: `[[1,2], [3]]`: one group with the second and third site, one with the fourth.
     - `group_probabilities`:  statistical probability of each group.
-Must have the same length of `sites_in_groups`.
-Must sum to a value larger than zero and smaller or equal to one.
+It MUST have the same length of `sites_in_groups`.
+It MUST sum to a value larger than zero and smaller or equal to one.
 A sum smaller than one represents a non-zero probability that the group is completely absent.
   * If a site is not present in any group, it means that is is present with 100% probability (as if no assembly was specified)